ShuwenTan-PO/shuwentan-po.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Columbia University of Lamont-Doherty Earth Observatory
+- name: Columbia University | Lamont-Doherty Earth Observatory
   url: https://lamont.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in studying the flow-topography interaction in the deep ocean & in a changing climate.
-I am also interested in using data-driven analysis & machine learning to interpret physics from the accumulating mass of ocean data.
+bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
-- Flow over Topography
+- Artificial Intelligence
-- Data-driven Analysis
+- Computational Linguistics
-- Deep Ocean Circulation
+- Information Retrieval

 # Education to show in About widget
 education: